The Icebreaker Crisis in the USCG as of 2012

 - The 13-year old 420-foot, 16,000-ton USCGC Healy.
 Commissioned in 1999, the ultra-modern red-hulled beast only has 30,000 shp maximum thrust to her shafts, whereas the smaller Polar-class icebreakers had a maximum of 75,000-shp.
 This means the largest US icebreaker ever commissioned can only break 4.5 feet of sea ice continuously at three knots, classifying her as a medium icebreaker.
 In 2011, the ship performed a seven-month science cruise in the Arctic Ocean conducting scientific operations.
 Due to the other large U.S. icebreakers, being either in repair (Polar Star) or in the process of being decommissioned (Polar Sea), the Healy is the only active large icebreaker in the Coast Guard’s fleet.
 Under the current arrangement, NSF is responsible for funding the Healy’s operations and maintenance while the Coast Guard is responsible for operating the ship and carrying out its maintenance program.
-Total Healy costs are approximately $24 million annually, or about $130,000 per each of the 185 days she at sea.
-As a research ship, she is largely unarmed with the exception of the ship’s small arms locker.
+Total Healy costs are approximately $24 million annually or about $130,000 per each of the 185 days she at sea.
+As a research ship, she is largely unarmed except the ship’s small arms locker.

 WAGB-10, the Polar Star on June 30, 2006, Polar Star was placed in a “Commission-Special” status in Seattle, WA with a reduced 34-man crew.
 The Coast Guard plans to reactivate her by 2013 after a $6-million refit, at which point she will 37-years old.
-As it stands today, she has not deployed in 7-years.
-It is expected that she will be deployable again in 2013 after refit.
+As it stands today, she has not been deployed in 7-years.
+It is expected that she will be deployable again in 2013 after the refit.

-WAGB-11, the Polar Sea, is suffering from severe engine issues that could cost in excess of $400-million to refit the ship.
+WAGB-11, the Polar Sea, is suffering from severe engine issues that could cost more than $400-million to refit the ship.
 On June 25, 2010, the Coast Guard announced that Polar Sea had suffered an unexpected engine casualty and consequently will likely be unavailable for operation.
 The report said, “…inspections of the Polar Sea’s main diesel engines revealed excessive wear in 33 cylinder assemblies.”
 Moreover, that, “…five of [the ship’s] six mighty engines are stilled, some with worn pistons essentially welded to their sleeves.”
 Unmoving since April 2010, it has been used for parts to assist the Polar Star in her rebuild and is slated for decommissioning.
 The most recent USCG report on her is concerning whether she should be awarded National Historic Places statuses upon her decommission.